-Currently, the Elk Island Choirs are comprised of the Tiny Trebles Choir (K-grade2), Junior Choir (gr 3-6), and Secondary Choir (gr 7-12).
-Most of the members come from the County of Strathcona and area.
+Currently, the Elk Island Choirs are comprised of the Tiny Trebles Choir, Junior Choir and Secondary Choir.
+Most of the members come from Strathcona County and surrounding areas.

 Each year, the choirs have hosted Christmas and Spring concerts and performed at a variety of public functions including the opening ceremonies of the Western Canada Summer Games, the Festival of Trees, the Chamber of Commerce Trade Fair and at nursing homes, schools, churches and the Alberta Legislature.
 Since 2007, the choir has presented the Imagine concert, a fundraising concert to benefit local youth charities.
 Members have attended workshops, retreats, music festivals and toured to a variety of locations, including Vancouver, Banff, Whistler and Kamloops.